 - The first time you borrow physical items, including holds, bring your parent or legal guardian.
 They will need to show the accepted documents.

 - If necessary, you can pick up a paper application to bring to your parent to sign.
 Return it with the required accepted documents, in your parent’s name.

-- If you have a legal guardian, he or she must come to the Library in person to show court-approved documents of guardianship in addition to the accepted documents.
+- If you have a legal guardian, they must come to the library in person to show court-approved documents of guardianship in addition to the accepted documents.

 - There is no minimum age for getting a library card.